GravityKit/GravityView/readme.txt

 * Modified: [Business Hours](https://wordpress.org/plugins/gravity-forms-business-hours/) field support in CSV and JSON output
 * Fixed: Fatal error when custom templates are loaded without `\GV\Template_Context`
 * Fixed: Potential PHP warning with PHP 7.2
+* Added notice for users to upgrade to PHP 5.6, since WordPress will be bumping the minimum version soon

 = 2.2.5 on February 4, 2019 =